Shinanaide/melody/README.md

 # melody
 Discord Bot for playing YouTube song requests in a playlist

-replace {bot token} in .env with the bots token
+replace {tokens} in .env with the corresponding tokens/ids